Understanding The Recession And The Housing Market

 This negative correlation was not witnessed during the Great Recession.
 Even a decade after the downturn ended, it was unclear whether home values had rebounded.
 To study this possibility, we sourced data from the Council for Community and Economic Research to rank the most expensive cities in the United States and examine housing costs across the country.

 After comparing home values in the second quarter of 2009 to the second quarter of 2019, we discovered that the national housing market had recovered but not appreciated.
-On the city level, however, we found an extreme disparity in how home values had changed in that 10-year period.
+On the city level, however, we found an extreme disparity in how home values had changed during that 10-year period.

 In the U.S.’s most expensive cities, the housing market experienced unsustainable growth.
 In the least expensive cities, homes hadn’t rebounded, and the extent of their depreciation didn’t directly correspond to the area’s cost of living.